TecArt-Udayana/intro-to-computer-vision-2021/README.md

-# cv2_hsv_range_selector
+# intro-to-computer-vision-2021
+Repository for Workshop 2 Smart Technology (ST) Division Tecart 2021 : Intro to Computer Vision

-A tool for selecting optimal range (Including dilation and erotion) for HSV
+This is a tool for selecting optimal range (Including dilation and erotion) for HSV

 ## How to run:
 You need either an Anaconda or regular PIP